imyashkale/portfolio/docs/projects/go-aliceblue-sdk.md

 - Secure login and access to the Alice Blue trading platform.

-### Real-time Data
+### Historical Data Fetch

-- Access to real-time trading data and market insights.
+- Capability to retrieve and analyze historical trading data, providing insights into past market trends and performance.

-### Order Management

-- Easy placement, modification, and cancellation of orders.

-### Portfolio Management

-- Tools for managing and overviewing financial portfolios.

 ## Technologies Used